FAQ

 Deciding where the grade cut-off is to take something should be pass/no pass is going to be your decision.
 If you are getting an A in the class, you probably don’t need to take it pass/no pass.
 Earning a B for some students, will help them raise their GPA.
 For others, a B will actually pull down their GPA.

 What if you’re getting a D?
 Now, that’s an interesting question.
-Say, for example, you’re taking economics and you’re tracking to get a D in the course.
+Say, for example, you’re taking a science course and you’re tracking to get a D in the course.
 A D will definitely affect your GPA negatively.
-However, the journalism school will accept a D- or better grade in any economics class used to fulfill our economics requirement.
-If you take this class pass/no pass and get a D, that’s a no pass.
-Your GPA is not affected but you don’t get credit and you will have to take another economics class in its place.
+However, UO's science requirement will accept a D- or better grade to fulfill the requirement.
+If you take this class pass/no pass and get a D, that’s a "no pass."
+Your GPA is not affected but you don’t get credit and you will have to take another science class in its place.
 If you take it graded, it will affect your GPA but the credits do count toward the requirement.
 It will be up to you to make that decision.

 If you’re having trouble deciding if you should take something pass/no pass; meet with an advisor and we will talk you through the pros and cons.

-It depends on what you mean by “bad grade.”
-The UO’s policy on repeating courses will prevent you from repeating a class if you received a C or P grade the first time (whether you took the class at UO or through another institution).
+The UO’s policy on repeating courses will prevent you from repeating a class if you received a C (or better) or a P grade the first time (whether you took the class at UO or through another institution).
 Exceptions to this policy have to be petitioned through the Office of the Registrar.

 If you received a C- or lower grade (including “no pass”), you may repeat a course.
-While both attempts will appear on your UO transcripts, only the second grade will be factored into your UO GPA.
+Both attempts will appear on your UO transcripts and both grades will be factored into your UO cumulative GPA.
 If credits were earned the first time, these credits will be deducted.

 In some cases, it may be necessary to retake a class.
 Some classes require specific a minimum passing grade and if you don’t have that grade, the requirement is not met.
 So you will have to repeat the class and accept the credit reduction penalty.